yvielcastillejos/Snake-AI/README.md

 # Snake-AI
 Teaching an AI to play the snake game using neural networks.
-Snake game will be made using a python library called pygame.
+Snake game is visualized using a python library called pygame.

 ## Design of the Neural Network
 - We will have 8 inputs (observation state) corresponding to 8 directions relative to the head.
 Each direction will have 3 extra numbers that conveys information about the snake's distance to its body, to a wall and to the apple.